valekll/ReadMe/README.md

 POTENTIAL EMPLOYERS PLEASE READ

-An overwhelming majority of the projects on here are private due to limitations imposed by the Academic Honesty Policies of the University of Georgia.
+A significant amount of the projects on here are private due to limitations imposed by the Academic Honesty Policies of the University of Georgia.
 In regards to this, simply send me a request to view any of the listed projects below via email.
 Thanks!